 Half-life was telling us about some young ‘client’ who had called him from Brixton the other day, wondering if he was in the vicinity.

 ‘I told him I was in Streatham and wouldn’t be long.
 “Where’s that?” he says.
 “Streatham?”
-I said, “Up the hill.
-About a mile away.”
+I said, “Just over the hill.”
 “Never heard of it,” he says.
 Christ almighty.
 He lives in Brixton and he’s never heard of Streatham?
 Talk about a sign of the times.
-These people don’t know they’re born.’
+These people don’t know where they are!’

-‘Or whose round it is,’ said Dirty South, eyeing his empty glass.
+‘Or whose round it is, probably’ said Dirty South, eyeing his empty glass.

 Art & Craft

 We were sitting outside Art & Craft by Streatham Hill station, enjoying an unexpected bottle of Brewdog’s Elvis Juice in an ex-grocery turned mini art gallery, bottle shop and ale bar.
 Half-life had wanted to show us (for some reason) where he used to sign on but we’d come across a large road sign that read simply, ‘Good Beer’, and had, thankfully, been distracted.

 But I vetoed another beer.
 We had a lot to get through and the road was long.
 Quite literally.
 Streatham High Road stretches for 3km and since our plan for the day was to ‘walk up and down it’, it didn’t take a mathematician to work out that meant a journey of some 3.72823 miles.

 It will come as little surprise that Streatham means ‘hamlet on the street’, a name so prosaic the elders felt obliged to jazz up ‘street’ with a wild ‘a’ in case future generations thought they were unimaginative, which we do.
 But modern Streatham has been anything but prosaic.